xiao-mantou/GamingTweaks/README.md

 This Guide is about Gaming, and I mean all about Gaming for Windows.
 There exist tons of outdated guides and myths when it comes to such tweaks, so I wrote my own to show the things which really does do the difference!

+- [x] Never use any 'tweak tools'
+- [x] Make always a backup of the current state
+- [x] There is no magic!

 ### BIOS

 * ~~Disable High Precision Event Timer (HPET)~~ (not needed in Windows April Update)